Grow Your Business

 To learn more about these programs and services, please contact us.

 Train & Retain

-Pending eligibility, we can reimburse the employer for up to 50 percent of the new hire’s salary for up to three months.
+Through OJT, eligible employers directly hire employees, train them while they work full time, and could receive reimbursement for up to 50% of new employee straight-time wages for up to six months.
 Interested employers must commit to hiring and retaining the individuals who successfully complete their training programs.

 Subsidized Employment / Work Experience

 Through the Subsidized Employment program, WFS Capital Area can cover new employee wages and liability insurance for 30 to 90 days at a pre-approved worksite.
 This program can support many part or full-time roles with wages typically set according to prevailing wage.